Heart Rate Monitor Training: The Karvonen Method

 You need an accurate maximum heart rate for the Karvonen Method to work properly.
 The old "220 minus your age" formula isn't reliable enough.

-This test should be done when you're well-rested and motivated.
+Do this test when you're well-rested and motivated.
 It's uncomfortable, but the data you get is invaluable.

 Measuring Your Resting Heart Rate

-Your Don't know how to establish your rest heart rate?
-Click here! should be measured first thing in the morning, before you get out of bed.
+Take your Don't know how to establish your rest heart rate?
+Click here! first thing in the morning, before you get out of bed.

-Take it for several consecutive mornings and use the average.
-Your resting heart rate can fluctuate based on stress, illness, and training load, so consistency in measurement timing matters.
+Measure it for several consecutive mornings and use the average.
+Your resting heart rate fluctuates based on stress, illness, and training load, so consistency in timing matters.

 Karvonen Method vs Maffetone Method